shivamsuyal/Android-Keylogger/README.md

 # Android-Keylogger
-A an app that collets all the typed data of the victim
+A app that collets all the typed data of the victim

 # How to use